-What is the difference between auditing a course, taking a course S/U and which do I want to do?
+What is the difference between auditing a course and taking a course S/U?

-What is the difference between reading hours and an independent study?
+What is the difference between an independent study and reading hours?

 An independent study is directed by a faculty member and has a set goal (specific readings, a paper).
 It is expected that you meet with the faculty member regarding that material.
 Reading hours are not specifically directed, and account for the independent work you do preparing your program of study, reading for exams, dissertation, etc.